Serial-Comma/obsidian-notes/H1 Economics/Chapter 2/Application of price elasticity.md

 The ceteris paribus assumption does not hold true in the real world, as in reality many different factors affecting demand for a good can change simultaneously.
 There could be other non-price factors affecting the demand for a good, making decisions based on the ceteris paribus assumption inaccurate.

 ## Application of PES
-Since firms usually control their own supply, they likely have perfect information on their own PES, as opposed to their
+Since firms usually control their own supply, they likely have perfect information on their own PES, as opposed to their consumer's PED.
+If a firm find its supply (relative to its competitors) to be Price elastic -> able to raise output more easily for an increase in price to maximise revenue, so they have strategies like intentionally planning for excess inventory/spare capacity, or using greater automation to more swiftly increase production